Luporion/wfc-server-dockerized/README.md

 # WiiLink WFC Server (Docker Edition)

 A modern, open-source server replacement for Nintendo Wi-Fi Connection, with easy Docker deployment.
+I had a lot of help from Github copilot.

 ## Getting Started